StatistikStadtZuerich/sszvis/docs/bar-chart-horizontal/README.md

 ### Data structure

-This chart requires one variable used for categorization, and one variable for the extent (vertical or horizontal) of the bar.
+This chart requires one variable used for categorization, and one variable for the horizontal extent of the bar.
 The extent variable must be numeric, while the categorization variable should be a set of unique values.

 ### Configuration

-The bar component generates svg rect elements from arrays of data objects.
+The bar component generates SVG rect elements from arrays of data objects.

 #### `bar.x(x)`